Fretinsyah/Fretinsyah/README.md

 ## 👤 About Me

-I am a **Junior Web and Mobile Developer** with a strong foundation in building modern web and mobile applications.
-Currently, I am pursuing a degree in **Cyber Security**, exploring the intersection between **software development and digital security**.

-I enjoy **OSINT, web vulnerability awareness, digital forensics, and cryptography**, and I like understanding how systems work from **backend to data analysis**.
-My skills are honed through **hands-on projects and professional training**, including experience at **BPPTIK Komdigi**.
+Cyber Security-focused Informatics undergraduate with hands-on experience in Full Stack Web Development, OSINT, cryptography, digital forensics, and web exploitation.
+Skilled in building secure web and mobile applications through academic and independent projects with strong analytical and problem-solving abilities.

 ---